gpdowney/lightweightLSAT/README.md

 Here on GitHub you'll find the actual content of the site in the markdown files in the "docs" folder.

-## Collaboration invited

-Make a comment on a page, a pull request, or email <feedback@lightweightlsat.com> to share ideas.

-## Areas for Future Growth

-### Publicity

-The site has not been shared widely.
-Except in August 2025 someone shared it on HackerNews and it made the front page.

-### Videos

-Videos could provide more in-depth walk-throughs for some of the concepts.

 ## Intellectual Property

 All original content is protected by Creative Commons Attribution-ShareAlike 4.0.
 This means you may adapt and share it for any purpose, as long as you both (1) give appropriate credit and (2) share under similarly open terms.
 See [the License](LICENSE.txt) for more information.